Fall (August entry; June residency for MFA in Translation)

 Oakland, CA 94613

 Digital transcripts can be sent through a verified service to email@example.com.

 Recommendation forms are part of the online application or can be sent directly by the recommender to the Office of Graduate Admissions via postal mail or email.
 Applicants to the Language & Literatures, Creative Writing, and Book Art programs should include at least one academic letter of recommendation from a former professor.
 Applicants to the Translation program may submit professional recommendations.

 All non-native speakers of English are required to show proof of English language proficiency unless they hold a bachelor’s degree from an English speaking, regionally accredited university or college located in the US, Canada, Australia, or Great Britain.
 Mills College accepts the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the Duolingo English Test (DET), or the English Language School (ELS) Certificate.

-Graduate programs in English require minimum TOEFL scores of 600 on the paper-based TOEFL, 100 for the internet-based TOEFL, an IELTS overall band-score of 7.0 or higher, or the ELS Level 112 Certificate.
+Graduate programs in English require minimum TOEFL scores of 600 on the paper-based TOEFL, 100 for the internet-based TOEFL, an IELTS overall band-score of 7.0 or higher, a 70% on the DET, or the ELS Level 112 Certificate.

 Additional Requirements for International Students

 Prior to enrollment, applicants who require a visa for studying at Mills are required to submit a Certification of Finances form and bank statement.
 International students should also submit a scanned copy of their passport biographical page.
 These documents do not need to be submitted with the application materials.
 An I-20 cannot be issued without these documents.
 Additional information about these forms and all other requirements for international students can be found here.